Thinking of getting a solar-powered battery for your home or business? Here’s six tips to help you figure it all out.

 Barry Cinnamon, owner of Spice Solar in Campbell and host of The Energy Show podcast says that installers should provide accurate estimates for the installation of a battery storage system and prepare customers about four uncertainties:

 First, interconnecting your new storage system to the grid, and then getting your storage rebate is a time consuming task.
 It could take 6-12 months, according to Barry.
-Not only is that annoying, but it increases the cost of your system because your installer has to spend time on it.
 Even if you already have solar and are simply adding the battery, you will have to go through the interconnection process again, and your net metering tier will reset to the most recent one.
 You can thank the utilities for throwing all that extra red tape and cost into the process (join Solar Rights Alliance to fight back!).

 Second, wiring the backup subpanel and connecting some of the parts to your electric panel can be tricky and expensive depending on the location of circuits in the house and the age of your electric system.
 Installers should provide an accurate estimate for this work.